smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The upkeeps states are used to track the status of log upkeeps (ineligible, performed) across the system, to avoid redundant work by the recoverer.
 Enables to select by (upkeepID, logIdentifier) is used as a key to store the state of a log upkeep.

 The state is updated after ineligible check by observer.
-Perform events scanner updates the states cache lazily/on-demand, by reading `DedupKeyAdded` events.
+Perform events scanner updates the states cache lazily/on-demand, by reading `DedupKeyAdded` events after finality depth which indicates the particular log upkeep was performed.

-The states (only ineligible) will be persisted in DB so the latest state to be restored when the node starts up.
+The states are be persisted in DB so the latest state to be restored when the node starts up.

 <aside>
 💡 Note: Performed states are not persisted in DB, as they are already present in log events that are stored in DB.
 </aside>
 <br />
 <aside>
-💡 Note: Using a local DB might introduce inconsistencies across the nodes in the network, e.g. in case of node restarts.
+💡 Note: The nodes do not seek any agreement on ineligible state for an upkeep from the network and as such their local states can become inconsistent.
+However, the perform state would be coordinated by the chain to be the same across all nodes.
 </aside>
 <br/>